ministryofjustice/opg-event-store/domains/POAS/events/reduced-fee-evidence-received/index.md

 name: reduced-fee-evidence-received
 version: 0.0.1
 summary: |
-  Uploaded evidence to support a reduced fee request has arraived in Sirius
+  The evidence uploaded to support a reduced fee request has arrived in Sirius
 producers:
-    - opg.poas.sirius
+  - opg.poas.sirius.s3.reduced-fee-evidence
 consumers:
   - opg.poas.sirius
 owners:
   - vega
 ---

+<Admonition type="warning">This event is internal to MRLPA</Admonition>

+## Context

+The online donor has applied for a reduced fee and upload evidence to support their application.

+In the [reduced-fee-requested event](../reduced-fee-requested/), MRLPA has told Sirius what files to expect as evidence.
+Sirius creates placeholder documents that are visible in the UI.

+The uploaded file is saved in MRLPA's S3 bucket and then synchronised to a bucket in Sirius.
+Since this happens on an irregular schedule, Sirius needs to process the upload asynchronously.

+## Trigger

+A file has finished being copied into Sirius's reduced fee evidence bucket.

 ## Details

-When donors request a reduced fee, they must provide evidence to support their request.
-They can either upload this to MRLPA or send it to the OPG in the post.

-MRLPA sends a [reduced-fee-requested event](../reduced-fee-requested/) when the donor makes the request, which contains the paths of any expected evidence uploads.
-Those uploads are then asynchronously replicated into Sirius, generating a **reduced-fee-evidence-received** event for each as they arrive.
+Sirius finds the placeholder document for the evidence, adds the uploaded file contents, and sets its retrieved date.

 <NodeGraph title="Consumer / Producer Diagram" />